awbla/awbla-student-workflow/content/2-photography.md

                - V2-Level 1
                - V2-Level 2
                - V2-Level 3
+         - Raw
+            - View 1
+               - V1-Level 1
+               - V1-Level 2
+               - V1-Level 3
+            - View 2
+               - V2-Level 1
+               - V2-Level 2
+               - V2-Level 3
+         - Test Shots-Errors
+- Click Download and choose where to save the zip folder, if prompted
+- Navigate to the downloaded zip folder (it should be named somthing like OneDrive_2021-10-28.zip)
+- Right click the folder and select Extract All
+- Click Browse, navigate to and click on the Desktop, then click Extract
+    - Make sure the *Show extracted files when complete* box is checked
+- Double-click on the *3D Artifact Folders* folder to open it
+- Right-click the *BeginHere-Item Name* folder, select Rename, and type the Item Name (such as CE_CabinetA_D4_2394)

+##### Transfer images from the Desktop into the renamed item folder
+- Double-click on the renamed item folder to open it
 - Open the Desktop folder that includes the photos
 - Review the photos, using the start and stop Levels cards to identify the different views and levels
-- Open the *Crabtree Photogrammetry Blanks* folder on the Desktop
-- Right-click the *Item Name* folder, click Rename, and type the Item Name (such as CE_CabinetA_D4_2394)
 - Copy any test shots or errors/whoops/mistakes shots into the *Test Shots-Errors* folder
-- Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the *Crabtree Photogrammetry Blanks* folder
+- Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the renamed item folder
    - Copy the Raw photos (.cr2 file format) into the appropriate View and Level subfolders within the *Raw* parent folder
    - Copy the JPEG photos (.jpeg file format) into the appropriate View and Level subfolders within the *Processed-JPEG* parent folder
 - Each of the sub-folders, like *Processed-JPEG > View 1 > V1-Level 1*, will have at least 26 files total
    - This includes the 24 rotation shots, plus the Start and Stop shots

+##### Upload the renamed item folder to the AWBLA OneDrive
+- Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive
+- Double-click on the *3D Artifact Photos* folder to open it
+- Click Upload folder and select Folder
+- Navigate to and click on the renamed item folder
-- Upload the final *Item Name* folder set (1 Test Shots-Errors folder, 1 Raw folder with 8 sub-folders, and 1 Processed-JPEG folder with 8 subfolders) to the *3D Artifact Photos* folder in the AWBLA OneDrive.
+- Click Upload to add the folder and subfolders to the *3D Artifact Photos* folder in the AWBLA OneDrive

 -------------